EarthByte/predicting-sediment-thickness/README.md

 ## Reference

 Dutkiewicz, A., Müller, R.D., Wang, X., O’Callaghan, S., Cannon, J. and Wright, N.M., 2017.
 Predicting sediment thickness on vanished ocean crust since 200 Ma.
 Geochemistry, Geophysics, Geosystems, 18, 4586-4603, DOI:  https://doi.org/10.1002/2017GC007258.

+> __Note:__ The paper forgot to mention that mid-ocean ridges and subduction zones were hardwired to act as obstacles to water flow
+(in addition to the continents).
+This has now been made a configurable parameter (see `plate_boundary_obstacles` above) that defaults to mid-ocean ridges and subduction zones.